mlgig/drXAI/README.md

 > dataset_dir : directory where datasets are located

+> classifier: classifier name is either hydra,miniRocket or ConvTran

+> batch_size: batch size for training and explaining

 > result_path : path where to store new accuracies

-> --elbow_selections_path : file path where elbow selections are saved
+> --elbow_selections_path : file path where elbow selections are saved (implicitly defining whether performing channel or time point selection